sripwoud/kickstartereum/README.md

 He requests the backers to agree on how to spend the campaign's funds.
 He specifies the payment's recipient.
 - [x] Backers can approve (1 time each) payment requests
-- [x] The founder can finalize a payment requests that has been approved by a majority of backers.
+- [x] The founder can finalize a payment request that has been approved by a majority of backers.
-This automatically execute the payment (transfers amount to recipient)
+This automatically executes the payment (transfers amount to recipient)
 ## Getting started
 1. Clone or download this repository
 0. Install dependencies: `/kicksartereum $ npm i`